-- 3. Current products and services offered by the Company: - (A) Trendy skin care and cosmetic items, accessories and perfume. - (B) Branded cosmetics counter. - (C) Branded underwear counter. - (D) Imported trendy leather goods and ornaments. - (E) Trendy socks, male and female underwear, headwear, scarves, handkerchiefs and other seasonal items. - (F) Household cleaning products, personal toiletries, hairdressing items, grocery goods, shampoo, shower gel, and so on. - (G) Trendy stationery and gifts. - (H) Various kinds of snacks. - (I) Daily items, grocery and home fixtures. - (J) Parking space and special parking space are available in some of branches. - (K) Free cloakroom services. - 4.
-New services in the future: - (A) Rest rooms, fitting rooms and dressing table are going to be available in some of branches. - (B) Product introduction videos, promotional events and new products recommended are going to be offered on the special web page of Poya Facebook. - (C) Offer some products for customers to test in some of branches. - (D) Poya mobile applications are going to be developed for real-time and multi-lateral communications with the consumers and updating the newest news and special offer for customers.
+- 3. Current products and services offered by the Company: - (A) Trendy skin care and cosmetic items, accessories and perfume. - (B) Branded cosmetics counter. - (C) Branded underwear counter. - (D) Imported trendy leather goods and ornaments. - (E) Trendy socks, male and female underwear, headwear, scarves, handkerchiefs and other seasonal items. - (F) Household cleaning products, personal toiletries, hairdressing items, grocery goods, shampoo, shower gel, and so on. - (G) Trendy stationery and gifts. - (H) Various kinds of snacks. - (I) Daily items, grocery and home fixtures. - (J) Various kinds of hardware products. - (K) Parking space and special parking space are available in some of branches. - (L) Free cloakroom services. - 4.
+New services in the future: - (A) Rest rooms, fitting rooms and dressing table are going to be available in some of branches. - (B) Product introduction videos, promotional events and new products recommended are going to be offered on the special web page of Poya Facebook. - (C) Offer some products for customers to test in some of branches. - (D) Poya mobile applications are going to be developed for real-time and multi-lateral communications with consumers and updating the latest news and special offer for customers.
+Poya plans to not only strengthen the function of friend recommendation on the "Line" platform but also introduce new version of APP and develop mobile payment, POYA Pay.